daneharrigan/respond_with/README.md

-    respond_with(@collection) # determine what ways i can respond
-                              # what the request is asking for
-                              # what the best response would be
-                              # set content type
-                              # return response string

 # RespondWith

-TODO: Write a gem description
+The `respond_with` gem is an extension of Sinatra.
+It is intended to make API responses dead simple.

 ## Installation

+`respond_with` relies on the serialize gem which is private at the moment.
+Make sure to add it to your Gemfile until its released.

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

-    gem 'respond_with'
+    gem 'respond_with', :git => 'git@github.com:heroku/respond_with.git'
+    gem 'serialize',    :git => 'git@github.com:heroku/serialize.git'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install respond_with

 ## Usage

-TODO: Write usage instructions here
+    # in a sinatra app
+    get "/resources/:id.?:format?" do
+      @resource = Resource.find(params[:id])
+      respond_with ResourceSerializer.new(@resource)
+    end

+Notice we're using a `ResourceSerializer`.
+This is built with the [serialize][1] gem.

 ## Contributing